Danse Macabre Part I

 by Tatiana Baccari // April 25th, 2022

-It’s hard to believe that I (and we) are coming to the end of these blog post for the year.
-At the start, I didn’t know how I would fill 20+ blog post with my own words, words that I wanted to be meaningful, even helpful, to myself and to others.
+It’s hard to believe that I (and we) are coming to the end of these blog posts for the year.
+At the start, I didn’t know how I would fill 20+ blog posts with my own words, words that I wanted to be meaningful, even helpful, to myself and to others.
 Well, I am not sure if this has been meaningful to the ones reading them, but I can definitely say that writing every week has been deeply meaningful for me.
 But I’ll save the tear jerking sentiments for my last post.

 This week I’m very psyched to tell you a bit about what I am planning for the Creative Pinellas in July.
 I was able to walk through the Creative Pinellas gallery a couple weeks ago thanks to the generous and kind Danny Olda.
 When I walked through it, the gallery was a beautiful labyrinth of white walls (although I did get to take a peek at a brilliant sculpture on display), with many exciting possibilities for a non-traditional, immersive performance.